logicalclocks/hops-docs/docs/user_guide/hopsworks/jupyter.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Jupyter is installed in the python environment of your project.
 This means that if a dependency of Jupyter is removed or an incorrect version is installed it may not work properly.
-If the environment ends up in a state where the installation may be compromised then an alert will be shown in the interface explaining the issue.
+If the Python environment ends up in a state with conflicting libraries installed then an alert will be shown in the interface explaining the issue.

 .. _jupyter16.png: ../../_images/jupyter16.png
 .. figure:: ../../imgs/jupyter16.png